 This phase can last anywhere from one hour to several months, depending upon the person.
 I tell everyone to be smart and at least spend a few days doing their homework so they can be informed and make an intelligent decision about the business.

 Some folks are excited during this phase.
 Other folks are neutral.
+Some are skeptical.
 Not everyone who goes through this phase becomes a distributor.

 During this phase, it’s your job to provide concrete information, to answer questions and lead your prospect through the research and follow-up process.
 You should share business tools and company information so your prospect can conduct their research process.